 Strategic and Technical Advisory Group for Tuberculosis (STAG-TB)

 STAG-TB is comprised of 20 experts, representing ministries of health, national TB control programmes, academic and research institutions, civil society organizations, communities and patients affected by tuberculosis, and professional associations.
-WHO’s Stop TB Department serves as secretariat for STAG-TB.
+WHO’s Global TB Programme serves as secretariat for STAG-TB.

 STAG-TB reviews the policy drafts and supporting documentation during its annual three-day meeting.
 STAG-TB may endorse the policy recommendation with or without revisions, request additional information and re-review the evidence in subsequent years, or reject the recommendation.
 On occaision, STAG-TB may work between annual meetings by setting up smaller groups which can provide ad-hoc advice to WHO.